leobcc/leobcc/README.md

-# 💫 About Me:
+# About Me:
-🔭 I’m currently studying at the University of Barcelona<br><br>🌱 I’m currently enrolled in a double Master's degree in Advanced Mathematics and Data Science<br><br>👯 I’m looking to collaborate on ML and DL projects<br><br>💬 Ask me about anything, it's always ok to ask<br><br>📫 How to reach me leonardo.bocchi.205@gmail.com
+🔭 Currently studying at the University of Barcelona<br><br>🌱 Currently enrolled in a double Master's degree in Advanced Mathematics and Data Science<br><br>👯 I’m looking to collaborate on ML and DL projects<br><br>💬 Ask me about anything, it's always ok to ask<br><br>📫 How to reach me leonardo.bocchi.205@gmail.com

 # Skills